bddupre92/Neurobook_BME_UND/Chapter 2/Lab 2/readme.md

 Now that you have all the files and understand how they work watch the YouTube video where you will model tonic spiking and bursting.
 Click the scope box to view the neurons' spiking pattern.

-Next, we will take this lab further and model more spiking patterns, including inhibition-induced spiking and a resonator.
+Next, we will take this lab further and model more spiking patterns, including inhibition-induced spiking and spike latency.
 You will first need to return to your Neuron Parameters code in MATLAB and add the following parameters for the variables. a = -0.02 b = -1 c = -60